tehomic/blog/docs/_posts/2026-05-06-the-sea-roars.markdown

 The bible, both new and old testaments, describes two mysterious creatures called the Flood and the Sea which apparently is not a literal flood or sea or ocean.

 My unction says these are the same creature.
 The two names Flood and Sea describe two different powers that can effect the life and times of humanity.
 The Flood is a directed torrent of water that carries one or more people from one place to another.
-The Sea is the pervasive controlling of spiritual influence which is the heavenly hedgemony of both light and dark angelic principalities.
+The Sea is the pervasive controlling and spiritual influence which is the heavenly hedgemony of both light and dark angelic principalities.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Hegemony">Hegemony</a> refers to the dominant influence, authority, or leadership exerted by one group, state, or culture over others.
 It involves a mix of coercion (military/economic power) and consent (cultural/ideological influence), often making the dominant group's values seem like common sense.
 It is commonly used in international relations and social theory.

 The Flood and Sea are creatures because they are created beings that have the power of speech because scripture says the Flood and Sea have a voice.
 This is not poetry.

-<bref>psa 93:3-4 ESV</bref>
+<bref>Psa 93:3-4 ESV</bref>
 . <bref>3</bref> The floods have lifted up, O LORD, the floods have lifted up their voice; the floods lift up their roaring. <bref>4</bref> Mightier than the thunders of many waters, mightier than the waves of the sea, the LORD on high is mighty!

-<bref>psa 65:7 ESV</bref>
+<bref>Psa 65:7 ESV</bref>
 .<bref>7</bref> who stills the roaring of the seas, the roaring of their waves, the tumult of the peoples

-<bref>prov 20:5 ESV</bref>
+<bref>Prov 20:5 ESV</bref>
 .<bref>5</bref> The purpose in a man’s heart is like deep water, but a man of understanding will draw it out.

-<bref>prov 20:5 KJV</bref>
+<bref>Prov 20:5 KJV</bref>
 .<bref>5</bref> Counsel in the heart of man is like deep water, But a man of understanding will draw it out.

-<bref>prov 18:4 ESV</bref>
+<bref>Prov 18:4 ESV</bref>
 .<bref>4</bref> The words of a man’s mouth are deep waters.
 The fountain of wisdom is a bubbling brook.

-<bref>luke 21:25-26 ESV</bref>
+<bref>Luke 21:25-26 ESV</bref>
 .<bref>25</bref> And there will be signs in sun and moon and stars, and on the earth distress of nations in perplexity because of the roaring of the <b1>Sea</b1> and the waves, <bref>26</bref> people fainting with fear and with foreboding of what is coming on the world.
 For the powers of the heavens will be shaken.

 For the sake of providing prophesy that Man should understand, the Lord God calls speech Water and collected internal thoughts He calls deep water or Sea.
 Running water, like a bubbling brook, is audible to anyone in range.
 The heart of man is a Sea, a flow of deep internal waters and only discernable by the Man and God.
 The flow of water currents in the heart happen in the mind.
 Every human being has their own Sea of retained thoughts called memory.

+<bref>Psa 18:15 ESV</bref>
+.<bref>15</bref>Then the channels of the sea were seen, and the foundations of the world were laid bare at your rebuke, O LORD, at the blast of the breath of your nostrils.

+<bref>Psa 18:15 NIV</bref>
+.<bref>15</bref>The valleys of the sea were exposed and the foundations of the earth laid bare at your rebuke, LORD, at the blast of breath from your nostrils

+<bref>Dan 8:5 NIV</bref>
+As I was thinking about this, suddenly a goat with a prominent horn between its eyes came from the west, crossing the whole earth without touching the ground.

+Does the bible show the Flood is action, carrying people from one place to another?
+Yes, Dan 8:5 tells that the Greek army was carried by the Flood into battle with Persia.
+How does it say that?
+The feet of the goat which represents the Greek army did not touch the ground.
+This happens when people are carried by flood waters while treading water.
+Notice psalm 18 says the channels of the sea were exposed which are a feature of the foundations of the world.
+How are the channels used?
+The channels of the Sea are traffic routes to move people from one place to another.
+For example, consider the ancient trade canals of Britain.
+Sea channels may not always be a sea floor structure, they also could be created by strong sea currents.

 The heavenly Seas, are the virtual Sea of humanity and the virtual source of Man's intelligence.
 Not intelligence that is cognitive power but intelligent information that gifts Man with ideas and inspiration.
 Consider the story of Ahab the evil king of Israel and his demise.
 The false prophets encouraged Ahab to proceed and claim victory, but Micaiah the true prophet warned him that his prophets were virtually lying.
 This is indeed the case because the prophets had no idea they were lying by virtue of the angel imposing words in their mind.
 Since they were false prophets, they did not have a true witness about what they said.
 They were evil imposters, having no desire to even serve Ahab let alone the Lord God of Israel.

 <bref>1 Kings 22:19-23 ESV</bref>
 .<bref>19</bref> And Micaiah said, “Therefore hear the word of the LORD: I saw the LORD sitting on his throne, and all the host of heaven standing beside him on his right hand and on his left <bref>20</bref> and the LORD said, ‘Who will entice Ahab, that he may go up and fall at Ramoth-gilead?’
 And one said one thing, and another said another. <bref>21</bref> Then a spirit came forward and stood before the LORD, saying, ‘I will entice him.’ <bref>22</bref> And the LORD said to him, ‘By what means?’
 And he said, ‘I will go out, and will be a lying spirit in the mouth of all his prophets.’
 And he said, ‘You are to entice him, and you shall succeed; go out and do so.’ <bref>23</bref> Now therefore behold, the LORD has put a lying spirit in the mouth of all these your prophets; the LORD has declared disaster for you.”